koosa-pl/Personality-and-posture-correlation/README.md

 # Personality-and-posture-correlation
 A project about correlation between personality traits and posture/back pain

-# !! < The main  MBTI-Pain-analysis.ipynb file will be uploaded later today>

 ## Readme/Documentation

 The goal of this project was to have a deeper look into a study about correlation between posture, types of back pain and personality traits calculated with Myers–Briggs Type Indicator (MBTI)  questionnaire.